etcusic/etcusic.github.io/_posts/2020-11-02-many_to_many_relationship_b_t_tables_that_inherit_from_user_table.markdown

 has_many :tutors, through: :appointments
 ```

 **Problem =>** This doesn't work, which I was really bummed to realize.
 The issue is that when I have the Tutor and Student class inherit from User, it completely nullifies the table structure for their respective tables.
-The only attributes that can then be ascribes to tutors and students are the ones outlined in the users table (name, email, password)
+The only attributes that can then be ascribed to tutors and students are the ones outlined in the users table (name, email, password)

 **Conclusion =>** Doesn't work, on to the next one...